arvindc128/cursor-setup-guide/README.md

 ## 💡 Tips & Best Practices

+- Refer the Examples.md file for real life examples for better prompting.
 - Use [Awesome Cursor Rules](https://github.com/cursor-dev/awesome-cursor-rules) to enhance your `.cursorrules` file.
 - Reindex the codebase from:
   > **Settings → Cursor settings → Features**